eplp/css-snippet-cheat-sheet/README.md

 ## 💡 Hints

 * The HTML `<pre>` element is very literal about spaces and indentation.
-To gain a better understanding of how to work with it, check out this article on [considerations for styling the pre tag](https://css-tricks.com/considerations-styling-pre-tag/).
+To gain a better understanding of how to work with it, I will use this article on [considerations for styling the pre tag](https://css-tricks.com/considerations-styling-pre-tag/).

-## 🏆 Bonus

-* Set this project up in your own GitHub repositories so that you can deploy and use it for future reference!

----
-© 2023 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.